nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a Concert: `addc`

-Adds a Concert to the Concert Address book.
+Adds a Concert to the Concert Phone book.

+- Date must be in the 'YYYY-MM-DD hhmm' format e.g `d/2025-01-21 1010`
+- FYI: If user were to add a date that does not exist, closest date in the same month will be added e.g. `31-04-2024 1159` will be stored as `30-04-2024 1159`

 Format: `addc n/CONCERTNAME a/ADDRESS d/DATE`